gturi/nca/README.md

 The heart of nca resides in `$HOME/.nca/config.yml`.

-This file is where your cross platform aliases will be declared.
+This file is where your cross platform commands will be declared.

 ```yaml
 includePaths: